minio/minlz/README.md

 * Fast detection of pre-compressed data
 * Powerful commandline utility

-This package implements the MinLZ specification v1.0.
+This package implements the MinLZ specification v1.0 in Go.

 For format specification see the included [SPEC.md](SPEC.md).